kumarabhishek188/Book-Review-System/README.md

    - Create a new PostgreSQL database named `books`.
    - Create a table called `items` with columns for book information (ISBN, title, author, genre, review, and rating).
+   - Create a table called `users` with columns for user data (first name, last name, email, and password).

    Example SQL command for table creation: